quaydrionb/quaydrionb/README.md

 # About Me

-I'm Quaydrion, a passionate Sofware developer with a love for creating elegant and efficient solutions
+I'm a passionate Sofware developer with a love for creating elegant and efficient solutions

 # Fun Fact About Me